A metric uniformization model for the quasi-Fuchsian space: Bers metrics

-As a consequence of the uniqueness of the isometric immersion, if $g$ is $\pi_1(S)$-invariant, then the isometric immersion $\sigma$ is equivariant for a representation $\rho\colon \pi_1(S)\to \PSL(2,\C)$.
-A class of equivariant immersions of $\widetilde S$ into $\GG$ is suggested by Bers Simultaneous Uniformization Theorem.
+A class of equivariant immersions of $\widetilde S$ into $\GG$ is suggested by Bers' Simultaneous Uniformization Theorem.
 In the rest of the paper, we will use the notation as in its statement in Theorem \ref{Bers Theorem}.